 Literary and Artistic Works

-All rights in technology created by Vanderbilt faculty members, staff members, or students with the use of University facilities or funds administered by the University or VUMC, or within the scope of employment by the University or VUMC are hereby assigned to the University, with income to be distributed in accordance with this policy.
-The terms “Inventions, Discoveries, and Other Innovations” and “Technology” include tangible or intangible inventions, in the patent sense, whether or not reduced to practice, and tangible research results whether or not patentable or copyrightable.
-These research results include, for example and without limitation, computer programs and applications (including apps for personal or other electronic devices), circuits, industrial designs, new and useful processes and devices, databases, data, research results, technical drawings, authored works for hire, trademarks, trade dresses, composition of matter, biological materials, chemical compounds, drugs, cell lines and organisms, medical devices, research tools, novel uses of existing inventions, and other technical creations.
+All rights in Technology created by Covered Persons with the use of University or VUMC facilities or funds administered by the University or VUMC, or within the scope of employment by the University or VUMC are hereby assigned to the University, with income to be distributed in accordance with this policy.
+The term “Technology” includes inventions, discoveries, and other innovations, whether or not reduced to practice, and research outcomes whether or not patentable or copyrightable.
+These inventions and research outcomes include, for example and without limitation, computer programs and applications (including apps for personal or other electronic devices), circuits, industrial designs, new and useful processes and devices, databases, data, research results, technical drawings, authored works for hire, trademarks, trade dresses, composition of matter, biological materials, chemical compounds, drugs, cell lines and organisms, medical devices, research tools, novel uses of existing inventions, and other technical creations.
 Faculty members working with students on research projects must inform those students in advance of the terms of this policy and of any burdens of nondisclosure or confidentiality deemed necessary by the faculty member to protect resulting technology.

-1. Technology assigned to an outside entity by a faculty member under a consulting agreement that is consistent with University and school policies, including Conflicts of Interest policies, and that was disclosed in writing to the Covered Person’s Dean (or the Dean’s designee) or, in the case of VUMC employees, to the VUMC Chief Research Officer (“CRO”) (or the CRO’s designee), in advance of execution of the agreement by the faculty member.
+- Consulting.
+Technology to be assigned to an outside entity by a Covered Person under a consulting agreement that is consistent with applicable University, VUMC, and school policies, including the Conflicts of Interest and Commitment policies, and that was disclosed in writing to the Covered Person’s Dean (or the Dean’s designee) or, in the case of VUMC employees, to the VUMC Chief Research Officer (“CRO”) (or the CRO’s designee), in advance of execution of the agreement by the Covered Person.

-2. Technology created pursuant to independent research or other outside activity that is consistent with University and school policies, including Conflicts of Interest policies, and that was disclosed in writing to the Covered Person’s Dean (or the Dean’s designee) or VUMC CRO (or the CRO’s designee), as applicable, at the beginning phase of this research or activity.
-Acknowledgment in writing is to be obtained from the faculty member’s Dean and Chair.
+- Independent Research.
+Technology to be created pursuant to independent research or other outside activity that is consistent with University, VUMC, and school policies, including the Conflicts of Interest and Commitment policies, and that was disclosed in writing to the Covered Person’s Dean (or the Dean’s designee) or VUMC CRO (or the CRO’s designee), as applicable, at the beginning phase of this research or activity.
+Acknowledgment in writing is to be obtained from the faculty member’s Dean or VUMC CRO (or their designee).

-For exceptions (1) and (2) above (i.e., consulting and independent research), it is the responsibility of the faculty member to disclose and resolve in advance with the Dean and Chair any potential conflict of interest or overlap in claims of ownership of technology.
-If no potential conflict of interest or overlap in claims to technology is, or reasonably should be, apparent, the faculty member need only include in the disclosure the name of the company, if any, for whom the work is being done, the subject area of the work, the expected level of effort, and a statement that no potential conflict or overlap exists in claims of ownership of technology.
-In order to maintain a spirit of collegiality, Inventors or Creators have the responsibility for full and open disclosure to the Dean and Chair concerning all matters relating to the commercialization of technology in which the University has an interest.
-In the Medical Center, such disclosures must be copied to the appropriate officer in the Office of the Vice Chancellor for Health Affairs.
+For exceptions (1) and (2) above (i.e., consulting and independent research), it is the responsibility of the Covered Person to disclose and resolve in advance with the Dean or VUMC CRO, as applicable, any potential conflict of interest or overlap in claims of ownership of Technology.
+If no potential conflict of interest or overlap in claims to Technology is, or reasonably should be, apparent, the Covered Person need only include in the disclosure the name of the company, if any, for whom the work is being done, the subject area of the work, the expected level of effort, and a statement that no potential conflict or overlap exists in claims of ownership of Technology.
+In order to maintain a spirit of collegiality, Inventors have the responsibility for full and open disclosure to the Dean, VUMC CRO (or their designee) concerning all matters relating to the commercialization of Technology in which the University has an interest.

 Technology created as a specific requirement of University or VUMC employment or as an assigned University or VUMC duty is hereby assigned to the University with no right or interest vesting in the Inventor.
-Works of authorship created as a specific requirement of University employment or as an assigned University duty.
-All rights in these works are owned by the University with no right or interest vesting in the Inventor or Creator.
+Works of authorship created as a specific requirement of University employment or as an assigned University duty are works for hire owned by the University with no right or interest vesting in the Creator.

 Technology Review Committee

-A Technology Review Committee is appointed by the Chancellor with nominations for faculty positions being made by the Consultative Committee of the Faculty Senate.
-The Technology Review Committee (“committee”) is chaired by a faculty member and the majority of members are faculty members without administrative appointments.
-The committee reviews and monitors the activities of the Office of Technology Transfer on matters relating to the administration of this policy.
+The Technology Review Committee TRC is appointed by the Chancellor with nominations for faculty positions being made by the Consultative Committee of the Faculty Senate.
+The TRC is chaired by a faculty member and the majority of members are faculty members without administrative appointments.
+The committee reviews and monitors the activities of CTTC on matters relating to the administration of this policy.
 The committee must be consulted in advance concerning any material changes to the policy and participate fully in the future development of the policy.
-In addition, the committee approves recommended allocations between the Technology Promotion Fund and the Technology Research Fund.
+Faculty employed by VUMC will constitute at least 40% of the total faculty membership.

-The committee serves as an appellate body advisory to the Chancellor (or the Chancellor’s designee) in the event a disagreement occurs among Inventors or Creators or between Inventors or Creators and the University concerning the interpretation or application of this policy, and advisory to the Chancellor and the CEO of VUMC (or their respective designees) on disputes involving apportionment of ownership interests or relative shares of net income between the University and VUMC.
-In cases in which the committee is unable to resolve the disagreement between the parties, the committee will forward its recommendation for a resolution to the Chancellor (or the Chancellor’s designee) for final decision, or as applicable, to the persons responsible for the dispute resolution process between the University and VUMC.
+The TRC serves as an appellate body advisory to the Chancellor (or the Chancellor’s designee) in the event a disagreement occurs among Inventors or Creators or between Inventors or Creators and the University concerning the interpretation or application of this policy, and advisory to the Chancellor and the CEO of VUMC (or their respective designees) on disputes involving apportionment of ownership interests or relative shares of net income between the University and VUMC.
+In cases in which the TRC is unable to resolve the disagreement between the parties, the TRC will forward its recommendation for a resolution to the Chancellor (or the Chancellor’s designee) for final decision, or as applicable, to the persons responsible for the dispute resolution process between the University and VUMC.

-At the beginning of each academic year, the Office of Technology Transfer submits to the committee, the Provost, and the Vice Chancellor for Health Affairs an annual report of the patent and licensing activities of the preceding twelve (12) months, including an annual accounting statement of income and expenses from technology in which the University has an interest and an accounting of income and disbursements of the Technology Promotion Fund and Technology Research Fund.
-Status reports are provided at subsequent committee meetings upon request of the committee.
+CTTC Annual Report.
+Promptly after the beginning of each fiscal year, CTTC will submit to the TRC and the Provost an annual report of the patent and licensing activities of the preceding twelve (12) months, including an annual accounting statement of income and expenses from Technology in which the University has an interest.

-Technology created by Vanderbilt faculty members, staff members, or students with the use of University facilities or funds administered by the University, or within the Inventor’s or Creator’s scope of employment, must be disclosed in writing to the Office of Technology Transfer and sent to the Provost or the Vice Chancellor for Health Affairs.
+Technology created by Vanderbilt faculty members, staff members, or students with the use of University facilities or funds administered by the University, or within the Inventor’s or Creator’s scope of employment, must be disclosed in writing to CTTC.
 These disclosures will be maintained in strict confidence.
 Inventors are obliged to execute any documents that the University deems necessary or appropriate to document or to perfect the University’s title or rights in Technology in accordance with this policy.
 This obligation continues indefinitely, even after the Inventor ceases to be associated with the University.

-The Inventor or Creator will cooperate with the Office of Technology Transfer in its protection of University interests in disclosed technology including executing appropriate assignments to perfect legal rights.
+The Inventor or Creator will cooperate with CTTC in its protection of University interests in disclosed Technology or works of authorship, including executing appropriate assignments to perfect legal rights.
 It is anticipated that the Inventor or Creator will be an active participant in the licensing process and will be consulted prior to licensing decisions.

-Inventors or Creators having an interest in a potential licensee may request that the potential licensee be given the right of first negotiation, consistent with University policy on conflicts of interest and any other applicable school or departmental policies.
+Inventors or Creators having an interest in a potential licensee may request that the potential licensee be given the right of first negotiation, consistent with University policy on Conflicts of Interest and Commitment and any other applicable school or departmental policies.
 Normally such a request will be granted.

-If the Office of Technology Transfer, in consultation with the Provost or the Vice Chancellor for Health Affairs, determines not to file for a patent or actively pursue the transfer of particular technology, the University will at the Inventor’s or Creator’s request assign ownership of the technology to the Inventor consistent with any existing governmental rights.
+If CTTC, in consultation with the Provost (or the Provost’s designee), determines not to file for a patent or actively pursue the transfer of particular Technology, the University will at the Inventor’s or Creator’s request assign ownership of the Technology/authored work to the Inventor or Creator, consistent with any existing governmental and contractual rights.
 These decisions normally will be made within one year of the date of disclosure.

 Definition of Terms

 For purposes of this policy, “income” is defined as royalties or return received from the transfer or licensing of Technology or a work of authorship.
-Net income is defined as the balance of income remaining after the recovery of (1) total University expenses directly related to generating and securing income from a specific technology, and (2) any advance payment for a special project by the school or other organizational unit of the University.
-These University expenses will consist of expenses such as legal fees; application, issuance, and maintenance fees for patents; legal fees and other direct expenses concerning licensing or transferring that technology; and direct marketing and patent promotion costs for that technology.
-Special project advances from the school or other organizational unit of the University will be designated in writing at the time the advance is made.
-Only net income will be allocated to the Inventors and schools.
-Upon request, the Office of Technology Transfer will provide an Inventor or Creator with a listing of expenses incurred to date on his or her technology.
+Net income is defined as the balance of income remaining after the recovery of (1) total University expenses directly related to generating and securing income from a specific Technology, and (2) any advance payment for a special project by the school or other organizational unit of the University or VUMC.
+These institutional expenses will consist of expenses such as legal fees; application, issuance, and maintenance fees for patents; legal fees and other direct expenses concerning licensing or transferring that Technology; and direct marketing and patent promotion costs for that Technology.
+Special project advances from the school or other organizational unit of the University or VUMC will be designated in writing at the time the advance is made.
+Only net income will be allocated to Inventors, Creators, and schools.
+Upon request, CTTC will provide an Inventor or Creator with a listing of expenses incurred to date on their/her/his Technology.

 Allocation of Income from Technology

-In exceptional circumstances with the approval of the appropriate Dean, and the Provost or the Vice Chancellor for Health Affairs, the royalty split for technology may be adjusted subject to negotiations between the University and the Inventor and Creator.
+In exceptional circumstances with the approval of the appropriate Dean and the Provost, the net income distribution for Technology may be adjusted subject to negotiations between the University and the Inventor or Creator.

 At least every fourth year, the Technology Review Committee shall review the provisions of this policy and their efficacy in meeting the interests of members of the University community and the University.